ksmetz/bagPipes/README.md

 - Consider trying to incorporate the mergeSignal into RNApipeCore

 **ChIPpipe + ATACpipe**
-- Create single pipeline for each, compatible with signalMerge script
-- Include logic for using either merged- or non-merged aligns for peak calling, depending on `fileNamesFrom`/`mergeBy` params
+- Create ATACpipe based on ChIPpipe
+- Consider editing ChIPpipe rule countMatrix to create header line from `{wildcards.sampleName}`
+- Move MACS2 peak calling settings into config

 **This pipeline is still in development.
 More information to come upon completion!**